 Yes!
 In the application you indicate your first through fourth choice, and we match students with their top choice a majority of the time.
 Check out our country quiz to find out which country is the best match for you.

 You’ll be living with a host family, participating in your community through an apprenticeship (similar to an internship), attending weekly language classes with the other Fellows, and getting comfortable in a new country and culture.
 You’ll also attend regular trainings throughout the year, which are a great opportunity for you and your fellow Fellows to have fun, connect with each other, and process your experiences together.
+To get a true taste of what life is like while you’re abroad, check out our Day in the Life page — featuring the daily experiences of our Fellows.

 Apprenticeships vary from country to country and region to region, but typically fall into the bigger categories of education, agriculture, environmental conservation, public health, and social enterprise.
 Some examples of past apprenticeships include learning from and contributing at: a health post, a whale conservation program, an animal rehabilitation center, a local school, a social innovation startup, or an organic farm.
 You are given an apprenticeship shortly after you arrive in country, and we strongly encourage Fellows to get involved in other activities they see in their community.